Here's a detailed breakdown of the approach:

 2. **Recursive Step:**

-* `push_down(node)` (Crucial: apply lazy tags before querying children to ensure current values are reflected).
+*(Crucial: apply lazy tags before querying children to ensure current values are reflected).querysum(node.leftchild, queryL, queryR) + querysum(node.rightchild, queryL, queryR)

 **Complexity Analysis:**